Kchour/MKZ_controller/README.md

 	rate.sleep()
 ```

-PID and steering classes are also avaible via:
+PID and steering classes are also avaible via (check lat or long_control in /node folder for examples):
 ```python
 from vehicle_controllers.algorithm import PID from vehicle_controllers.algorithm import SteeringMethods